-On 4 August 2014, it will be a hundred years since the outbreak of the First World War, an event which had an impact on millions of Scots, both in the service and at home, as well as those with links to Scotland around the world.
+Scotland and the UK marked the start of the centenary of the First World War on 4 August 2014, a conflict which had a cataclysmic impact on millions of Scots, both in the service and at home, as well as those with links to Scotland around the world.

-From 10 August 2014 to 1 January 2019 attractions and events across Scotland will commemorate the sacrifice of those who endured, fought and perished during this conflict, allowing the whole of the country and visitors the opportunity to learn more and reflect upon the tragic legacy of the Great War.
+From now until 1 January 2019 attractions and events across Scotland will commemorate the sacrifice of those who endured, fought and perished during this conflict, allowing the whole of the country and visitors the opportunity to learn more and reflect upon the tragic legacy of the Great War.